The-Intruder/Interprocess-Communication-in-C-aka-Minitalk/README.md

 # Preface

-This project is NOT quite straight-forward, and I haven't found any ressource that explains this in a clear way, as a matter of fact, I haven't found any ressource that explains this project at all, so I thought to myself "Well there's always a first time for everything, so why not do it youself!!".
+This project is NOT quite straight-forward, and I haven't found any ressource that explains it in a clear way, as a matter of fact, I haven't found any ressource that explains this project at all, so I thought to myself "Well there's always a first time for everything, so why not do it youself!!".
 And that is how I made the horrible thing that you're about to read, so be ready,